ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

             }`

-Now that you have the telephonySessionID, Agent extension number and Supervisor deviceID, you are all set to make call the Supervise API.
+Now that you have the telephonySessionID, Agent extension number and Supervisor deviceID, you are all set to make call the Supervise API. "id": "60727004" is the deviceId you need.
+Now you are all set to call the API.

 **Supervision API Call**